 - Modeling of schema structure

-- Delivers a high-performance data warehouse
+- Delivers an agile data warehouse

 - Through a unified and intuitive platform